Hannah Montana 3: Singles and charted songs

 The music video for "It's All Right Here" premiered on Disney Channel in November 2008.
 The track peaked on the Bubbling Under Hot 100 Singles Chart at number 24.
 The video for "Let's Do This" premiered on Disney Channel on December 13, 2008.
 The song debuted and peaked on the Bubbling Under Hot 100 Singles Chart at number 23.
 "Let's Get Crazy" was first used in Hannah Montana: The Movie and featured on the movie's soundtrack, before being used in the series.
 A music video premiered on January 19, 2009, as part of promotion for the film.
 It debuted and peaked at number 57 on the Billboard Hot 100; in the Canadian Hot 100, the track peaked at number 26, being Hannah's highest chart effort in Canada.
 "Let's Get Crazy" is also featured on the compilation album, Disney Channel Playlist and as a karaoke version on Disney Karaoke Series: Disney Channel, Vol. 1.
 It was also the only song from the album to be featured on Cyrus' solo tour Wonder World Tour.
-"I Wanna Know You" is a duet from the soundtrack featuring David Archuleta.
+"I Wanna Know You" is a duet from the soundtrack with David Archuleta.
 "I Wanna Know You" was first released to Radio Disney on May 2, 2009.
 The song debuted and peaked at number 74 on the Billboard Hot 100.
 "Ice Cream Freeze (Let's Chill)" is the first single from Hannah Montana 3.
 It premiered on June 20, 2009, on Radio Disney and the music video premiered on Disney Channel June 5 "Ice Cream Freeze (Let's Chill)" and its corresponding video became digitally available in the iTunes Store on June 20, as part of the Radio Disney iTunes Pass in Week # 2, being the only single to be released before the release of the album.
 "Ice Cream Freeze (Let's Chill)" peaked on the Billboard Hot 100 at number 87, at number 57 in the Canadian Hot 100 and at number 90 in the UK Singles Chart.